Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Portfolio Project with Tailwind CSS

-This portfolio not only shows technical competence, but also the ability to design attractive and functional interfaces with Tailwind CSS.
+This portfolio not only demonstrates technical competence but also the ability to design attractive and functional interfaces with Tailwind CSS.

-The main objective of this portfolio is to provide a platform where projects, skills and work experiences can be shown.
-This makes it possible to highlight the profile to potential employers and clients, facilitating access to jobs and achievements.
-It has been created using both real and fictional data to make it more interactive.
+The main goal of this portfolio is to provide a platform where projects, skills, and work experiences can be showcased.
+This allows highlighting the profile to potential employers and clients, facilitating access to jobs and achievements.
+It has been created using both real and fictitious data to make it more interactive.

 Project repository: https://github.com/karlacabanas01/my-portfolio